DiamondLightSource/tickit/master/_sources/developer/reference/standards.rst.txt

 - black_ for code formatting
 - flake8_ for style checks
 - isort_ for import ordering
-- mypy_ for static type checking
+- pyright_ for static type checking

 .. seealso::